GirishIITM/SynergySphere_336/docs/TASK.md

 - Expenses: Complete Implementation
 - Change Currency Display from USD ($) to INR (₹) - 2025-01-18 ✅
 - Remove Status Filtering from Frontend TaskBoard and Move to Backend - 2025-01-18 ✅
+- Ensure Deployed App is on Branch adityar on GCloud and Vercel - 2025-01-19 ✅

 ### 🔥 New Enhancement Tasks for Expenses Feature